-Rating: "A+"
+Rating: "A+".

-Assuming compliance with certain covenants, in the opinion of Ahlers & Cooney, P.C., Bond Counsel, under present law and assuming continued compliance with the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), the interest on the Bonds is excludable from gross income for federal income tax purposes and interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, with respect to corporations (as defined for federal income tax purposes), such interest is included in adjusted current earnings for the purpose of determining the alternative minimum tax imposed on such corporations.
+Subject to the Issuer's compliance with certain covenants, under present law, in the opinion of Bond Counsel, interest on the Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax imposed on individuals and corporations; however, with respect to corporations, such interest is included in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
 Interest on the Bonds is not exempt from present Iowa income taxes.
-The Bonds will be designated as "qualified tax-exempt obligations".
-See "TAX EXEMPTION AND RELATED CONSIDERATIONS" herein for a more detailed discussion.
+The Issuer intends to designate the Bonds as "qualified tax-exempt obligations."
+See "TAX MATTERS" herein.

-\$5,035,000\ Bondurant-Farrar Community School District, Iowa General Obligation School Bonds Series 2016B
+\$3,625,000 Underwood Community School District, Iowa General Obligation School Refunding Bonds Series 2016